adiaconou/mcp-google/memory-bank/activeContext.md

 # Active Context - Current Work Focus

-## Current Phase: Implementation Plan Refactored
+## Current Phase: Phase 2 Complete with Timezone and Reminder Enhancements

 ### What We're Working On Now
-We have **refactored the implementation plan** to deliver value incrementally.
-The new approach focuses on getting working tools at each phase rather than building comprehensive infrastructure first. **This is a personal productivity tool** designed specifically for managing your personal Google account through AI assistance.
+**Phase 2 is now COMPLETE** with additional timezone and reminder functionality.
+The calendar integration is fully functional with enhanced error handling and comprehensive feature support. **This is a personal productivity tool** designed specifically for managing your personal Google account through AI assistance.

 ### Recent Changes
 - ✅ **Phase 1 Complete**: Basic TypeScript project setup with proper tooling